dfcastellanos/MEPLS/doc/tutorial/step5.md

 However, care must be taken to ensure that each parallel repetition differs from the repetitions performed by the other threads.
-For that, we need to ensure that the random generator at the beginning of the `run` function is never initialized with the same seed.
+For that, we need to ensure that the random generator at the beginning of the `%run()` function is never initialized with the same seed.
 To this end, we consider the seed in the input parameters file as a master seed.
-We use the master seed to initialize a master random generator, which is used to generate different seeds passed to the `run` function.
+We use the master seed to initialize a master random generator, which is used to generate different seeds passed to the `%run()` function.
 As a master generator, we use `std::rand`.
 This generator is of low quality, but that is not important for us since it only generates seeds that will initialize a much better `std::mt19937` generator during the simulation runs.